 This passage is from King David’s Psalm 27.
 ‘Hope in G-d’ is stated twice to teach us to pray continually and that we must never despair that our prayers will remain unanswered.

 Each day, I would pray to G-d for the things that every mother asks for her child.
 I prayed that my son Jacob would have a good career, marry a wonderful girl, and have healthy children.
 I wanted him to have a good life, a life filled with Torah and mitzvos.
 I asked for these same things everyday.
 I always hoped that G-d would grant my request if only to stop my nagging.
 Unfortunately, my plans for Jacob were not the same as G-d’s plans.
 After twenty-four years of life in this world, He took my son’s beautiful soul back to Heaven.
-I felt that all my heartfelt requests for Jacob over the years came to nothing.
+The grief of child loss made me feel that all my heartfelt requests for my son over the years came to nothing.

 Then I started thinking about my prayers for others that have not yet been fulfilled.
 Some of my friends have unmarried children and I pray every day that these wonderful people should find a spouse.
 I’m reciting the names of these same people to G-d over and over and nothing happens.
 They remain single, still searching for a mate.
 There was a time I was praying for someone to be healed only to discover the person passed away the day before.
 Are these prayers said in vain?

 It looks as if G-d is saying ‘no’ to my prayers or ignoring them entirely.

 I feel as if there’s some huge trash can in Heaven where all my prayers are going.
 This thought fills me with even more grief.

 Did My Unanswered Prayers End Up in G-d’s Trash Can?